leaktk/scanner/README.md

 }
 ```

-Note: the `resource` here is a string containing escaped JSON data
+Note: the `resource` here is a string containing escaped JSON data.

 #### Request Options

-JSONData currently doesn't have any options but it does support including
+JSONData currently doesn't have any options, but it does support including
 Gitleaks config files (e.g. `.gitleaks.toml`, `.gitleaksignore`,
 `.gitleaksbaseline`) as top level keys that will be considered during the
 scan.
+The [examples/requests.jsonl](./examples/requests.jsonl) has an
+example of including a `.gitleaks.toml` with a JSONData scan.

 #### Response